benbusby/whoogle-search/README.md

   </tr>
 </table>

-Get Google search results, but without any ads, javascript, AMP links, cookies, or IP address tracking.
+Get Google search results, but without any ads, JavaScript, AMP links, cookies, or IP address tracking.
 Easily deployable in one click as a Docker app, and customizable with a single config file.
 Quick and simple to implement as a primary search engine replacement on both desktop and mobile.

 Contents
 1. [Features](#features)